 Here are a few of the many reasons why black girls wear wigs.
 While these may not be the only reasons, they are some of the ones that are widely agreed upon.

 Protective styles are becoming all the rage when it comes to having healthy and lengthy locks.
 It’s not about what your hair can do for you, but what you can do for your hair.
-Wearing a protective style keeps your hair healthy from damage like heat, chemicals, and climate.
+Wearing a protective style keeps your hair healthy from heat, chemicals, and climate.

 Wigs give you the freedom to curl, straighten, color, and bleach your hair without putting your natural hair at risk for an onslaught of problems like dryness, breakage, and thin hair.
 Just knowing that this is an option is a reason of its own to wear wigs.